s-gryt/sgryt.com/_posts/2024-07-09-dependency-inversion-principle-in-lambda.md

 ## Conclusion: Scaling Serverless Efficiently with Dependency Inversion

-**Dependency Inversion** in serverless architectures isn't just about cleaner code—it's a game-changer for scalability and cost control.
+**Dependency Inversion** in serverless architectures isn't just about cleaner code - it's a game-changer for scalability and cost control.
 By decoupling business logic from infrastructure concerns, you gain the flexibility to swap implementations, optimize performance, and future-proof your applications.
 Loosely coupled components lead to faster cold starts, smoother updates, and more efficient resource allocation.

 - ♻️**Cost efficiency:** Optimizing dependencies reduces unnecessary compute time.
 - ♻️**Faster cold starts:** Minimize initialization overhead by loading only what's needed.